Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Fraud Protection
 ----------------

 Regardless if you're a vendor or a customer, you equally hate falling victim to a scammer.
+You want to protect yourself against fraud at all times, at no extra cost, and without any hassle.

-You want to prevent e-commerce fraud from happening at no extra cost and easy to setup for you.
 One of :term:`Particl Marketplace`'s unique selling propositions makes it a breeze for you to achieve that.

-Any purchase you make is secured by a two-party escrow system that doesn’t require any third-party to be involved.
+Any purchase you make on the marketplace is secured by a two-party escrow system that keeps you and your money safe without requiring any third-party.

 .. seealso::